Frequently Asked Questions:

 Mentoring For Photographers:

-I offer Mentoring and Coaching to photographers in all niches, focusing on camera work, creative style, marketing/branding, book publishing, film shooting, crowd funding and much more.
-I'd be happy to help you learn and grow.
-Schedule a Dog Photography Mentoring Session via the Contact page.
+I offer one-on-one Mentoring Sessions to photographers in all niches focusing on camera work, creative style, marketing/branding, book publishing, film shooting, crowd funding and much more.
+I'd be happy to help you learn and grow - whether you're just starting out or are a seasoned pro looking to turn the corner.

 All content associated with this site is filed with the Copyright Office of the United States.
 Copying in any form is illegal.